bluegreen-labs/phenocam_installation_tool_v2_dev/INSTALL.md

  - do a factory reset by pressing the recessed button on the back of the camera with a small metal rod
  - a soft reset can be done by purging the camera (see above)

+4. My camera is unresponsive, what should I do?

+ - do a factory reset by pressing the recessed button on the back of the camera with a small metal rod

-4. I want to run a custom setup, where do I find information?
+5. I want to run a custom setup, where do I find information?

  - the software only supports PhenoCam US and ICOS phenocams, for custom setups contanct BlueGreen Labs.